I’m a toe-dipper.

 Which frees you up to dive headfirst into your next big idea.

-Stephanie Smithmier is director of the Administrative division at Morgan Hunter, serving Kansas City-area employers to help them meet a range of hiring needs, from temporary staffing to direct-hire placements.
+Morgan Johnson is recruiting manager of the Administrative Team at Morgan Hunter, serving Kansas City-area employers to help them meet a range of hiring needs, from temporary staffing to direct-hire placements.
 Share your thoughts on Facebook, LinkedIn or on Twitter @MorganHunterCo.